The ability of a system to grant or limit access to specific data for specific clients or groups of clients.

 A global database link is created automatically from each database to every other database in a network with Oracle Names.
 Global database links are stored in the network definition.

-A database password verifier is an irreversible value that is derived from the user's database password.
+An irreversible value that is derived from the user's database password.
+It is also called a password verifier.
 This value is used during password authentication to the database to prove the identity of the connecting user.

 The highest level administrator for database enterprise user security.
 This administrator has permissions on all of the enterprise domains and is responsible for: